Electrical injury: Neurological effects

-Electrical current can cause interference with nervous control, especially over the heart and lungs.
-Electric shock which does not lead to death has been shown to cause neuropathy at the site where the current entered the body.
+Electric shock which does not lead to death has been shown to cause neuropathy in some cases at the site where the current entered the body.
 The neurologic symptoms of electrical injury may occur immediately, which traditionally have a higher likelihood for healing, though they may also be delayed by days to years.
 The delayed neurologic consequences of electrical injury have a worse prognosis.

-When the path of electrical current proceeds through the head, it appears that, with sufficient current applied, loss of consciousness almost always occurs swiftly.
-This is borne out by some limited self-experimentation by early designers of the electric chair and by research from the field of animal husbandry, where electric stunning has been extensively studied.
+When the path of electric current proceeds through the head, it appears that, with sufficient current applied, loss of consciousness almost always occurs swiftly.
+This is borne out by research from the field of animal husbandry, where electric stunning has been extensively studied.

 If ventricular fibrillation occurs (as above), the blood supply to the brain is diminished, which may cause cerebral hypoxia (and its associated neurologic consequences).

 Mental health

 There are a variety of psychiatric effects that may occur as a result of electrical injuries.
-Behavioral changes can occur as well, even if the path of electrical current did not proceed through the head.
+Behavioral changes can occur as well, even if the path of electric current did not proceed through the head.
 Symptoms may include: